 That said, I am not really worried.
 Let me tell you why, but first let me give you a bit of context on what you can get on Google for free that I provide in my startup plan.
 If you search on Google for a business these days you’ll notice that they have a view that shows the busy times for the day you’ve searched.
 You can also look at other days for that business to get a sense of when they are or aren’t busy.
 Here is a view for a golf center that I looked up:

 You’ll notice that the bar chart shows some high bars for when they are busy and low bars for when they are not.
 It is nice and probably very convenient for when you want to plan to go when they are less busy.
 That said, it is not as helpful for your business plan as my research.
 The reason why is you’d have to look up dozens of indoor golf centers, capture the busy an slow times for every day of the year and then aggregate it into a single view of all golf centers to get the same kind of information you can get in my plan.

 I collected that data directly from the source. . . the indoor golf centers themselves.
 I do think it is helpful for you to look at a golf center and see when they are busy to help you understand the kind of data you get in my research.

 The Indoor Golf Player Preference Study

-Yardstick Golf recently completed a survey of indoor golfers to understand their preferences and find out more about what might make their experience more enjoyable or more frequent.
+Yardstick Golf surveyed indoor golfers to understand their preferences and find out more about what might make their experience more enjoyable or more frequent.
 This paper shares what we found and how you might use the information.